FischerJo/FAME/README.md

 * [ntHash](https://github.com/bcgsc/ntHash) - a fast library for genomic rolling hash functions.
 * [sparsehash](https://github.com/sparsehash/sparsehash) - an efficient hash map implementation from Google.
+* [hopscotch-map](https://github.com/Tessil/hopscotch-map) - an efficient hash map implementation by Tessil.
-* [gzstream](https://www.cs.unc.edu/Research/compgeom/gzstream/) - a C++ stream interface for working with gzip files
+* [gzstream](https://www.cs.unc.edu/Research/compgeom/gzstream/) - a C++ stream interface for working with gzip files.

-To compile the program, a recent version of the GNU Compiler Collection (gcc) is needed.
+To compile the program, a recent version of the GNU Compiler Collection (gcc) or LLVM Clang (clang) is required.
 The gzstream library is dependent on [zlib](https://zlib.net/), which is usually installed on Linux systems.